tmtron/DevMisc/windows/notepad_pp/Readme.md

 `ExitMode` is optional and can have these values:

 * `pause`: the script will wait for a key-press
+* `pauseOnError`: the script will wait for a key-press when the batch script failed
 * missing (DEFAULT): is the same as passing 10
 * any number (e.g. `12`): the script will wait for the specified number of seconds and then exit.
 During the timeout, you can: